TIDCA

 Clayton Decoy Show: July 18-19, 2025, Gordon Cerow Recreation Park Arena, Clayton:

 The 57th Annual Clayton Decoy Show has been scheduled for July 18&19, 2025.
 TIDCA involvement in the 2025 show will include a decoy exhibit to be displayed all day Friday and Saturday, and a decoy contest to be held on Friday.
-The theme for the display and categories for the contest have not yet been chosen.
-Please check back later this winter for an update on the TIDCA involvement in the 2025 Clayton Show.
+Help with setting up the displays, registering the contest decoys, and supervising the exhibits and explaining them to the public, is always appreciated.
+If you can help, please contact Tom Eckert (315-408-8835) or the Thousand Islands Museum.

 Previous Spring Meetings